MicrosoftDocs/WSL/commandline/WSL/install_guide.md

 2. Restart your computer when prompted.

-## For Windows Insiders -- Install Linux distribution of choice
+## For Windows Insiders: Install Linux distribution of choice

 > This section is for Windows Insiders (build 16215 or later).
 Follow these steps to [Check your build](install_guide.md#prerequisites).
 For earlier versions of Windows 10, follow [these instructions using lxrun](install_guide.md#Install-using-lxrun-Anniversary-Update-and-Creators-Update).